 Edge computing is a strategy to increase responsiveness of services that run on the Internet.
 Edge computing shifts data and processing logic closer to the end user’s device.
-One observable benefit of edge computing is an improvement in page loading time, but actually any type of Internet communication can benefit.

 Why Is Edge Computing Needed?